Franco-Prussian War: Analysis

 The French were equipped with bronze, rifled muzzle-loading artillery, while the Prussians used new steel breech-loading guns, which had a far longer range and a faster rate of fire.
 Prussian gunners strove for a high rate of fire, which was discouraged in the French army in the belief that it wasted ammunition.
-In addition, the Prussian artillery batteries had 30% more guns than their French counterparts.
+In addition, the Prussian artillery batteries had 30% more guns than their French counterparts (8 guns per Prussian battery compared to 6 French guns).
 The Prussian guns typically opened fire at a range of 2–3 km, beyond the range of French artillery or the Chassepot rifle.
 The Prussian batteries could thus destroy French artillery with impunity, before being moved forward to directly support infantry attacks.
 The Germans fired 30,000,000 rounds of small arms ammunition and 362,662 field artillery rounds.